nigam-30/pipelined_processor/README.md

 ## Result

-The processor was successfully simulated, synthesized, and implemented on a Spartan-7 FPGA, with RTL and synthesized schematics confirming the intended pipeline architecture, and the LED output reflecting correct instruction execution.
+The processor was successfully simulated, synthesized, with RTL and synthesized schematics confirming the intended pipeline architecture.

 ## Author